3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General _Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 sh ./printer_data/config/Demon_Klipper_Essentials_Unified/Other_Files/Demon_Diagnostics/Demon_Diagnostics_v1.0.0.sh
 ```

-The scrpit will tell you exactly what you currently have defined, included & installed at the time of the system scan!
+The script will tell you exactly what you currently have defined, included & installed at the time of the system scan!
 It'll also tell you if there's something not defined, or if there's something missing.
 It will tell you if a file is installed but not included or even if it's been defined/included multiple times!

 Your ssh terminal will tell you what you need to do to complete the install correctly & not miss anything.
 It'll warn you if anything is wrong.
 Run it at each stage of your install as many times as you like to make sure you're getting everything done!